ryran/xsos/README.md

 Two choices:

 1. **Manual install:**
    Get the very latest (potentially bleeding-edge) version directly by downloading the main xsos file from [bit.ly/xsos-direct](http://bit.ly/xsos-direct) (which points to [raw.github.com/ryran/xsos/master/xsos](https://raw.github.com/ryran/xsos/master/xsos)).
-Updating will need to be done manually (either by re-downloading or by running `xsos --update`).
+Updating will need to be done manually by re-downloading.
    Explicitly, you could run the following as root:

     ```